PS is a voracious reader and a bibliophile. She has her own library with a collection of thousands of books of different genres.

 It talks about the changes that occurred in the Victorian era of Britain after Charles Babbage’s successful invention of the mechanical computer.
 The novel had been nominated several times for various prestigious awards including the British Science Fiction Award in 1990.

 The novel focuses on the life of Sybil Gerard, a political courtesan, Edward Mallory, an explorer, and Laurence Oliphant, a travel writer.
-Their lives ultimately link to a mysterious set of powerful computer punch cards, which are in a quest by various individuals.
+Their lives ultimately link to a mysterious set of powerful computer punch cards, which are on a quest by various individuals.

 2. Do androids dream of electric sheep? by Philip K. Dick